40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH10 -- Word Splitting.md

 | RECOMMENDED | `"$@"` | "D:\workspace" "D:\SrcCode" | always 2 | it will be NOT combine them together, quotating with a doule quoation for each arguments. |
 | NOT RECOMMENDED | `$@` | D:\workspace D:\SrcCode | at least 2 (if no any whitespace between these arguments) | it will be NOT combine them together (BUT no quoated with a double quotation) |
 | NOT RECOMMENDED | `$*` | D:\workspace D:\SrcCode | at least 2 (if no any whitespace between these arguments) | it will be combined into one longer string (BUT no quoated with a double quotation) |

+## CH10-2 -- special variable about word splitting
+### IFS (Internal Field Seperator)
+The shell treats each character of `$IFS` as a delimiter, and splits the results of the other expansions into fields using these characters as field terminators.